 This species of whale reaches sizes between 69-95 ft (21-29m), although they are slightly smaller in the Northern Hemisphere.

-Females are larger than males and can reach incredible weights of 90-150 tons.
+Females are more significant than males and can reach incredible weights of 90-150 tons.

-Even though they are so large, they have a tiny dorsal fin which is set far back.
+Even though they are so large, they have a tiny dorsal fin that is set far back.

 The brown bear is a large mammal that lives in northern regions.
-They are also known as the grizzly bear.
+They are also known as grizzly bears.

 Grizzly bears are omnivores and will eat roots, fruit, grass, insects, carcasses, and fish.

-They live in many habitats, including mountain forests, ice fields, and edges of deserts.
-Their lifespan is twenty to thirty five years.
+They live in many habitats, including mountain forests, ice fields, and the edges of deserts.
+Their lifespan is twenty to thirty-five years.

-On average, the brown lemming weighs 58-68g and grow up to 12.5-13 cm in length.
+On average, the brown lemming weighs 58-68g and grows up to 12.5-13 cm in length.
 Male individuals are usually bigger than females.

 Brown lemmings mainly live underground and feed on moss.
 They do not migrate and fight among themselves during the mating season to protect their territory.

 The bushy-tailed woodrat is a rodent from the western regions.
-Their color is brown scattered with small black spots and white on the underbody.
+Their color is brown, with small black spots and white on the underbody.

-The bushy-tailed woodrat measures from 28 to 46 cm (including the tail) and weigh about 590 g.
+The bushy-tailed woodrat measures 28 to 46 cm (including the tail) and weighs about 590 g.

 This omnivore eats grasses, leaves, cacti, twigs, nuts, needles, seeds, mushrooms, arthropods, and shoots.

-They live in rocky places, such as cliffs, canyons, or rocky slopes.
+They live in rocky places like cliffs, canyons, or rocky slopes.
 Their lifespan is 5.8 years in captivity.

 The California myotis is a species of vesper bat found in British Columbia in Canada and the western regions of the United States.

-They are small-sized bats, usually measuring around 70 to 94 mm in length and weighing around 3.3 to 5.4 grams.
+They are small-sized bats, usually measuring around 70 to 94 mm in length and weighing about 3.3 to 5.4 grams.

 Their fur is pale and dull colored.
-They have medium-sized ears and very small feet.
-They are characterized by a lighter face mask than other bats.
+They have medium-sized ears and tiny feet.
+A lighter face mask than other bats characterizes them.

 The California myotis usually roost in the bark of trees or rock crevices.
-They fly at rather slow speed compared to other species of bats.
+They fly at a relatively slow speed compared to other species of bats.